IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 To create a new harvesting client you must supply a JSON file that describes the configuration, similarly to the output of the GET API above.
 The following fields are mandatory:

 - nickName: Alpha-numeric may also contain -, _, or %, but no spaces.
 Must also be unique in the installation.
 Must match the nickName in the Path
-- dataverseAlias: The alias of an existing collection where harvested datasets will be deposited.
+- dataverseAlias: The alias of an existing collection where harvested datasets will be deposited
 - harvestUrl: The URL of the remote OAI archive
 - archiveUrl: The URL of the remote archive that will be used in the redirect links pointing back to the archival locations of the harvested records.
 It may or may not be on the same server as the harvestUrl above.
 If this OAI archive is another Dataverse installation, it will be the same URL as harvestUrl minus the "/oai".
-For example: https://demo.dataverse.org/ vs. https://demo.dataverse.org/oai.
+For example: https://demo.dataverse.org/ vs. https://demo.dataverse.org/oai
 - metadataFormat: A supported metadata format.
-For example, "oai_dc" or "ddi".
+For example, "oai_dc" or "ddi"

 The following optional fields are supported:

 - archiveDescription: What the name suggests.
 If not supplied, will default to "This Dataset is harvested from our partners.
 Clicking the link will take you directly to the archival source of the data."
 - set: The OAI set on the remote server.
 If not supplied, will default to none, i.e., "harvest everything".
-- schedule: Harvesting schedule.
-Defaults to "none".
 - style: Defaults to "default" - a generic OAI archive.
 (Make sure to use "dataverse" when configuring harvesting from another Dataverse installation).

 An example JSON file would look like this::